natural-harmonia-gropius/hdr-toys/README.md

 glsl-shader=~~/shaders/hdr-toys/transfer-function/linear_to_bt1886.glsl
 ```

-- `vo=gpu-next` is required, the minimum version of mpv required is v0.35.0.
-- Dolby Vision Profile 5 is not tagged as HDR, so it wouldn't activate this auto-profile.
+- Dolby Vision Profile 5 is not tagged as HDR, so it wouldn't activate any auto-profile.
 - Don't set target-peak, icc-profile...
   Make sure there are no built-in tone map, gamut map, 3DLUT... in "Frame Timings" page.
 - If you are using a BT.2020 display, remove the [bt.2020] profile and all gamut-mapping lines.